 Until the 1850s, “deafness” was an umbrella term that encompassed a wide spectrum of aural conditions, including temporary hearing loss, pre-lingual deafness, and congenital deafness.
 As the auditory basis of deaf persons varied, so too did their lives and experiences, and the extent to which they selected amongst and/or experimented with medical therapeutics and technological “cures” for hearing loss.
 As medical options for bodily afflictions have long been intertwined with our understanding and governance of health and illness, my research examines how the history of deafness cures can reflect particular cultural expectations of “normalcy.”
 I focus on how the invisible feature of deafness can help us to think about the commercialization of medical goods for hearing loss and how consumerism can provide a window for investigating the cultural constructions of deafness during the late nineteenth and early twentieth centuries.

 Central to my research agenda is the importance of contextualizing the role deaf users played in the construction, design, and functionality of technological “cures” for hearing loss.
 How do individual choices to adapt technological prostheses or devices result in constructions of personal identity?
 How do individual modifications to technologies inspire or guide newer innovations for hearing loss?
-My current project on the cultural history of artificial eardrums examines how advertisements for artificial eardrums offered the deaf with a semblance of “normalcy” in order to participate in the hearing, speaking English culture.
+A previous project focused on the cultural history of artificial eardrums, examining how advertisements for artificial eardrums offered the deaf with a semblance of “normalcy” in order to participate in the hearing, speaking English culture.
 Patent applications for artificial eardrums additionally reveals how hearing devices posed tremendous financial incentives as proprietary medicine.

 My current project is directed towards a long-term goal of understanding how technologies can provide insight into the history of medical, and cultural, deafness.
 Investigating the role of users as shapers, collaborators, and manipulators of their own technologies provides us with myriad approaches for creating new historical knowledge about the lived experiences of deaf individuals and how interactions with technologies affected their everyday lives.
 Understanding user interactions will also provide a platform for exploring why some technologies were more favorable, popular, and successful than others, as well the extent of which medical and non-medical practice influenced the creation or modification of these technologies.
 Historicizing various types of medico-technological devices for hearing loss and their evolving designs from 1900 to the present will allow for research conclusions about how deaf persons selected or modified these objects to enhance their experiences with, and/or identification as, disabled persons.
 These conclusions will create a platform for scholarly and public discourses on contemporary issues of citizenship, disability, and access.